 The purpose of the Coastal Carolina group was to gather information that relates to the sustainability of Bucksport and the issues facing the town and use that information to find sustainable courses of action that the community may take.
 The students worked to gather information on several topics and issues including the culture, economy, politics, and natural attributes of the area.
 Through research, interviews, and collaboration the students gathered information that was examined through the lens of sustainable development in order to find potential solutions and provide data to the community for their dealings with the Horry County and Federal governments.
 A focus was placed on the United Nations Sustainable Development Goals, a set of global and local interlinked goals and indicators adopted by all member countries of the UN, the idea being “a blueprint to achieve a better and more sustainable future for all.”
 The students began finding which issues and factors related to which of the 17sustainable development goals.
 These goals were then used as a guide and template for figuring out which would be best actions for the community to take moving forward.
 Rather than only looking for quick and temporary solutions, the students worked to figure out more sustainable routes that will do more to support the community in the long term and help it to endure through both current and future issues.

 Unit Analysis/ Scales: There are various scales that impact Bucksport, South Carolina.
 Climate change, the COVID-19 pandemic, poverty, and coastal flooding to name a few.
 Most of these scales affect multiple regions around the world, but for such a small, close-knit community such as Bucksport, the impact is much more severe.
 At the local level, coastal flooding is a major concern that needs to be addressed.
 Over the past five years or so, Bucksport has been hit with catastrophic flooding from heavy rainfall and severe hurricanes.
 The local residents have participated in meetings to discuss flood mitigation plans.
-Another major concern the locals face is the high unemployment rate which has a direct relationship with the poverty level.
+Another major concern the locals face is the high unemployment rate, which has a direct relationship with the poverty level.

 Who worked with us?